rushikeshwalode06-cod/Titanic-Survival-prediction/README.md

 7. Embarked

 Target Variable: Survived
-1 → Passenger Survived
+1 → Passenger will  Survive
-0 → Passenger Did Not Survive
+0 → Passenger will Not Survive

 ## Technologies Used
 1. Python